RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 <ins>The Home Page</ins>
 - a game logo
 - the main game interface:
+  - the Start button, which changes to a Submit button when clicked.
-  - the picture board
+  - the picture board.
-  - a score tracker
+  - a score tracker.
-  - a timer?

-<ins>Individual scoreboard</ins>
-- a list of an individual player's scores.
-This list needs to update after games.
+  - two alert areas where game messages will appear.

+<ins>High scores</ins>
+- a page with a table of the 10 highest scores.
+Whenever the player fails the game, this page will update with any new high scores.

+<ins>Game settings</ins>
+- a page where you can reset your high scores, but also change the starting difficulty of the game.

 <ins>How to play page</ins>
 - explains how the game works.